Links on Android Authority may earn us a commission. Learn more.

 Fitbit has a lot of rivals that make comparable or even better devices for the money.
 Its main competitors include Garmin, Apple, Polar, Xiaomi, and Samsung, just to name a few.
 If you’re looking for alternatives to Fitbit devices, there are plenty of them to choose from.
 We won’t list them all in this article, but you can check out the best ones for specific Fitbit products below.
 In case you want to dive deeper into this topic, check out our dedicated Fitbit alternatives article at the link.

-- The Garmin Venu 2, Garmin Venu, and Garmin Vivoactive 4 are the best Fitbit Sense and Fitbit Versa 3 alternatives you can buy, thanks to their smartwatch features and robust fitness tracking suite.
+- The Garmin Venu 2 Plus is the best Fitbit Sense and Fitbit Versa 3 alternative you can buy, thanks to its upgraded smartwatch features and robust fitness tracking suite.

 - The Xiaomi Mi Band 6 is the best Fitbit Inspire 2 alternative you can buy, thanks to its cheap price point and solid fitness tracking.